 Our 110-seat space, designed by Christina Meyer Bengtsson and partner Ulrik Nordentoft, is tucked away in what used to be a hairdressing salon and in the old days, the former men’s waiting room of Grand Central Terminal.
 The new interiors incorporate elements of a Nordic design esthetic, with a mix of organic shapes and natural elements from sleek, curved mid-century furniture to mosaic tile work and natural wood elements in warm, earthy colours.

 We offer two tasting menus, one that is vegetable driven, in addition to a selection of a la carte items, all of which is available whether seated at the bar or around the open kitchen.

-Agern is open for dinner seven nights a week; breakfast and lunch every weekday.
+Agern is open for dinner six nights a week; and lunch every weekday.